opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

 An organization requires at least two users.
 The total cost per billing cycle is defined by the number of **active** users.
-An "active user" corresponds to a member who has performed a "job" within a project belonging to the organization.
+An "active user" corresponds to a member who has performed at least one "job" within a project belonging to the organization during an invoice cycle.

-To monitor the number of active users direct to *Organization Settings* > *Billing* > *"Active users"*
+To monitor the number of active users direct to your *Organization* > Settings* > *Billing* > *"Active users"*

 !![](../assets/images/listing_qfieldcloud_active_users.png)